andrew/ultimate-awesome/README.md

 - [Starred-Repo](https://github.com/yankeexe/Starred-Repo) - :zap: Collection of  Starred Repos to find them easily.
 - [awesome-turkish-nlp](https://github.com/yusufusta/awesome-turkish-nlp) - A curated list of awesome Turkish language processing libraries, models, resources and datasets.
 The main focus is on open source tools, downloadable data and research papers with code.
 - [awesome-lanzarote](https://github.com/zupo/awesome-lanzarote) - Collection of useful bits for digital nomads & expats in Lanzarote.
+- [awesome-malware-benign-datasets](https://github.com/0xh3xa/awesome-malware-benign-datasets) - 👾 A list of malware and benign datasets for malware research.
 - [awesome-avd](https://github.com/alan-turing-institute/awesome-avd) - A curated list of research resources in automated vulnerability detection (AVD).
 - [awesome-miccai-2026](https://github.com/ambicuity/awesome-miccai-2026) - This repository automatically discovers and organizes MICCAI 2026 papers from arXiv that have publicly available code implementations.
 The list is updated daily by a bot that searches for new papers and categorizes them by research area.
 - [awesome-haskell-videos](https://github.com/andys8/awesome-haskell-videos) - A collection of awesome Haskell videos.
 Inspired by awesome projects line.